Today I’m writing to the guys. Valentines Day is, once again, a chance

 3 Large Plum, vine ripe or Heirloom Tomatoes, sliced thin

-1/2 C Fresh basil, finely chopped, save a few leaves for garnish
+1/2 C Fresh basil, finely chopped, save a few leaves for

 Fruity olive oil